fudge5000/CircuitSolver/README.md

 8. Use currents to find all voltage drops over resistors

 9. Use KVL to find all voltage drops over current sources

+# Future Features
+* Adjust to use complex values to allow for solutions in the phasor domain
+* Import netlist from circuit building UI
+* Solve switching problems
+* Add op-amps